arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 The following APIs have been added or augmented:

+- additional `stream` attribute in queries HTTP API

+  The REST APIs for retrieving the list of currently running and slow queries at `GET /_api/query/current` and `GET /_api/query/slow` are now returning an additional attribute `stream` for each query.

+  This attribute indicates whether the query was started using a streaming cursor.

 - `POST /_api/document/{collection}` now supports repsert (replace-insert).

   This can be achieved by using the URL parameter `overwrite=true`.
 When set to